The club is to be known as ‘The Flying Tin Cans’.

 v) Revocation of membership can only be made as a majority definition by the Board of Directors

-the group into disrepute or for some other similar good cause, the Board of Directors (BoD) shall be
+the club into disrepute or for some other similar good cause, the Board of Directors (BoD) shall be

 entitled to refuse or withdraw such membership.
 This will be reviewed with the member before a